Priority Thematic Public Humanities Research Incubator Grants

 Grant Proposal Attachments as Described Below

 1. Detailed Description (maximum 2 pages).
 A description of the proposed activities that effectively communicates: a.
 The research questions to be explored through the proposed activities; b.
 Rationale and significance of the proposed activities grounded in relevant literature; c.
 The methodology for the research activities; and d.
-How the incubator grant funds will help advance a new line of research contribute to the applicant’s ongoing program of research. <<PDF Bookmark Label: Detailed Description>>
+How the Incubator grant funds will help advance a new line of research. <<PDF Bookmark Label: Detailed Description>>

-2. Attachment: How will your research advance knowledge in the public humanities? ((maximum half-page) as defined here) <<PDF Bookmark Label: Knowledge Advancement>>
+2. Attachment: How will your research advance knowledge in the public humanities? ((maximum half-page) as defined here) <<PDF Bookmark Label: Knowledge Advance>>

 3. Attachment: How does your project/methodology represent a commitment to social justice? (maximum half-page) <<PDF Bookmark Label: Social Justice>>